University of Lynchburg

 The University of Lynchburg, formerly Lynchburg College, is a private university associated with the Christian Church (Disciples of Christ) and located in Lynchburg, Virginia, United States.
 It has approximately 2,800 undergraduate and graduate students.
 The university's campus spans 264 acres.
+Although the university is accredited by the Southern Association of Colleges and Schools, it has been on "warning" since 2024.